-1. Know the customer loyalty loop.
+1. Know the Customer Loyalty Loop

 Pick up a copy of Noah Fleming’s Loyalty Loop: The Science Behind Creating Great Experiences and Lasting Impressions and you’ll get intimately acquainted with that loyalty loop, a proven cycle that savvy business leaders aim to achieve:

-2. Go straight to the source.
+2. Go Straight to the Source

-Making sure your customer is satisfied can ensure your next sale and the overall longevity of your operation.
+Making sure your customer is satisfied can ensure your next sale and the overall longevity of your organization.
 Surveys, when executed and analyzed well, can be a valuable source of intel both for building customer profiles and for innovating sales practices.

-3. Adjust and remeasure.
+3. Adjust and Remeasure

 Remeasurement can come once again in the forms of surveys, or even audits, as you confirm that the new strategies you put in place are being executed consistently.

 Need another way to bring your numbers up a level?
-By studying the work of your competitors, you’ll be able to find what works, emulate it, and innovate from that starting point.
+By studying the work of your competitors, you’ll be able to find what works, emulate it and innovate from that starting point.
 Competitive intel can find customer service trends and also zero in on the needs of your customers.